Kaleidoscope EP

 Kaleidoscope EP is the thirteenth extended play by British rock band Coldplay.
-It was released worldwide on 14 July 2017 and serves as a companion piece to Coldplay's seventh studio album, A Head Full of Dreams (2015).
+It was released worldwide on 14 July 2017 and serves as a companion piece to the band's seventh studio album, A Head Full of Dreams (2015).
 The EP was nominated for the Grammy Award for Best Pop Vocal Album at the 60th Annual Grammy Awards.

 Background

-On 21 November 2016, Chris Martin announced the EP title on the band's official Twitter account, it is the same as an interlude track from A Head Full of Dreams (2015).
+On 21 November 2016, lead singer Chris Martin announced the EP title on the band's official Twitter account, it is the same as an interlude track from A Head Full of Dreams (2015).
 The release was originally due to 2 June, but it was delayed to 30 June and then 14 July without any previous announcement from the band.

 Singles

+Commercial singles

-The Chainsmokers and Coldplay collaborated on the first single "Something Just Like This", which was released on 22 February 2017.
-For the EP, a previously unreleased version, titled "Tokyo Remix" was recorded live in Tokyo, Japan in April and released on June 23.
-The full extended play was released on the same day as the second single "Miracles (Someone Special)" on 14 July 2017.
+The Chainsmokers and Coldplay collaborated on the lead single "Something Just Like This", which was made available on 22 February 2017.
+For the extended play, a new version titled "Tokyo Remix" was recorded live in Tokyo, Japan in April and released on 23 June.

 Promotional singles

-On 22 February 2017, Spotify prematurely posted a banner ad at the top of the site’s home page featuring the graphic of "Something Just like This" with a Listen Now button.
-The track listing of the album and "Hypnotised" were released on 2 March 2017.
-"All I Can Think About Is You" was released on 15 June 2017 as the second excerpt from the EP with an accompanying lyric video, which was directed by I Saw John First.

-On 7 July 2017, after the band's performance in Global Citizen Festival Germany, "Aliens" (stylised as "A L I E N S") was released as a charity single.
-The animated lyric video was directed by Diane Martel and Ben Jones and came out on the same day.
-All profits earned from it were donated to Migrant Offshore Aid Station, an international non-governmental organisation which rescues refugees.
+The band revealed "Hypnotised" and the track listing of the EP on 2 March 2017.
+"All I Can Think About Is You" came out on 15 June as the second offering, with an accompanying lyric video directed by I Saw John First.
+On 7 July, following Coldplay's performance at Global Citizen Festival Germany, they launched "Aliens" as a charity single.
+All profits were donated to Migrant Offshore Aid Station, an international non-governmental organisation which rescues refugees.
+The animated lyric video was directed by Diane Martel and Ben Jones.
+On 14 July, "Miracles (Someone Special)", featuring Big Sean, was sent to Italian radio stations as a promotional single.
+A visualiser debuted in the following day.